Skip to main content

 1. Click Add-ons button during app configuration

-2. Select from available MongoDB, Redis, PostgreSQL instances
+2. Select from available MongoDB, Redis, PostgreSQL, and other instances

 3. Connection strings automatically injected